What Is Advanced Heart Failure?

 How Long Can You Live with Advanced Heart Failure?

-When a patient reaches the end stage of the disease, the one-year survival rate is unfortunately very low (around 20%–30%) However, the survival rates and quality of life increases significantly with therapies like ventricular assist devices and heart transplant
+When a patient reaches the end stage of the disease, the expected survival rate can be as low as several months.
+However, survival rates and quality of life increases significantly with therapies like ventricular assist devices and heart transplant.

 Make an Appointment